-The 2019 Festival of Combustion features live music throughout the day and all evening from both local and nationally touring artists, presented by Rivers of Steel and 91.3 WYEP!
-The evening festivities also include flame performances, an evening iron pour, a host of arts activities, and a one-of-a-kind fireworks display over the Carrie Blast Furnaces National Historic Landmark beginning at dusk.
+The 2023 Festival of Combustion on October 7, 2023 features live music throughout the day and evening from local and regional artists, along with flame performances, an evening iron pour, a host of arts activities, and a one-of-a-kind fireworks display over the Carrie Blast Furnaces National Historic Landmark!

 The 2023 Festival of Combustion live music stage kicks off with the iconic sounds of Americana storytellers and musicians Tom Breiding and the Union Railroad.